ParthivSunkara/OraIDE/README.md

 **A tablet-first code editor and development environment for Android.**

 OraIDE is an open-source Android application designed from the ground up for coding on tablets, with a touch-friendly interface inspired by modern desktop code editors.

-This application also supports Android phones.
+The application also supports Android phones.

-The goal is simple, **to bring a proper development environment to Android tablets instead of treating them like oversized phones.**
+The goal is simple: **to bring a proper development environment to Android tablets instead of treating them like oversized phones.**

 ## Current Status

-**Version:** 0.2.x
+**Version:** 0.3.1
+**Status:** Pre-alpha
-**Status:** Early development / prototype **Platform:** Android Tablets and Phones
+**Platform:** Android Tablets and Phones

+OraIDE is currently focused on building the foundation of a complete development environment for Android.

+The v0.3.x development cycle focuses on establishing the IDE workspace, editor interaction, project management, file navigation, search, keyboard and mouse support, and the underlying architecture required for future compiler and toolchain integration.

-OraIDE is currently focused on building a polished code-editing experience.
-Advanced IDE functionality such as compilation, debugging, Git integration, and language servers is planned for future versions.
+Compilers, terminal functionality, debugging, Git integration, language servers, and other advanced development features are planned for future versions.

 ## License